-Unfortunately, black oystercatchers, their chicks, and their nests, are extremely susceptible to both destruction and predation.
-While the park service is currently engaged in studying human and environmental impacts, there are certain steps that we can all take to protect black oystercatchers and other shorebirds.
+Black oystercatchers, their chicks, and their nests, are extremely susceptible to both destruction and predation, especially in areas of heavier visitor use.
+While the park is currently engaged in studying human and environmental impacts, there are certain steps that we can all take to protect black oystercatchers and other shorebirds.

 What can you do to help?